stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 * Columns 73-80 - known as the Identification Area, are rarely used in modern COBOL programming.

 ### The Structure of a COBOL program
-Because COBOL is English-like, perhaps it comes as no surprise that a COBOL program is structured much like a document, with divisions, sections, paragraphs, sentences, and characters.
+Because COBOL is English-like, perhaps it comes as no surprise that a COBOL program is structured much like a document, with divisions, sections, paragraphs, sentences, and statements.
 Let's explore these a little more.

 * Divisions: Major segments of a COBOL program that categorize different aspects like program identification, environment setup, data definitions, and procedural logic.
 * Sections: Group related functionality within divisions.